fredintek/fredintek/README.md

 - 👋 Hi, I’m Alfred Arinze
-- 👀 I’m interested in Python web development
+- 👀 I am a fullstack web and mobile app devloper in the javascript ecosystem
-- 🌱 I’m a Data science Enthusiast
+- 🌱 MERN stack dev!